 About the lab

 I have won awards for my teaching and for my research (see my CV) and am passionate about both.
 I am always on the lookout for talented undergrads wishing to pursue a PhD in the philosophy of biology and for graduate students interested in a postdoc position in my lab.
-My lab is in the process of relocating to the Institute of Philosophy at KU Leuven.
 If you are interested in joining my lab as a doctoral student or postdoc, please send me an email at grant@theramseylab.org.

 Lab placement

 Lane DesAutels: Lane came to Notre Dame after earning his Ph.D. at the University of Maryland under the tutelage of Lindley Darden.
-We worked together until 2016 when Lane accepted a tenure track job Missouri Western University State University where he is Assistant Professor in the Department of Philosophy and Religion.
+We worked together until 2016 when Lane accepted a tenure-track job Missouri Western University State University where he is now Associate Professor in the Department of Philosophy and Religion.
 Visit his website to learn more about his work.

 Charles Pence: Charles is the first Ramsey Lab alumnus.
 During his time at Notre Dame he helped develop the evoText project and worked extensively on conceptual issues at the foundation of evolutionary theory.
-In 2014 he defended his dissertation, Chance in Evolutionary Theory: Fitness, Selection, and Genetic Drift in Philosophical and Historical Perspective, and accepted a tenure track job at LSU’s Department of Philosophy and Religious Studies.
+In 2014 he defended his dissertation, Chance in Evolutionary Theory: Fitness, Selection, and Genetic Drift in Philosophical and Historical Perspective, and accepted a tenure-track job at LSU’s Department of Philosophy and Religious Studies.
+In January 2019 he joined the Université Catholique de Louvain as an Assistant Professor.
+He was promoted to Associate Professor with tenure in 2022.
 See his Lab research on the people tab or at his website.

 Anne Siebels Peterson: Anne’s dissertation was advised by Michael Loux but she teamed up with the Ramsey Lab to work on philosophy of biology, especially conceptual issues related to homology.
-In 2014 she accepted a tenure track job at The Department of Philosophy at the University of Utah.
+In 2014 she accepted a tenure-track job at The Department of Philosophy at the University of Utah.
+She was granted tenure in 2020.
 See her Lab research on the people tab.

 About me